Skip to Content

 Can Paternity Be Established After Birth?

-Yes, paternity can be established at any time after a child’s birth.
-In Burlington, this process can be initiated either by voluntary acknowledgment or through court proceedings if paternity is disputed.
-Establishing paternity post-birth remains crucial for the same reasons as at birth, affecting support, custody, and the child's legal entitlements.
+Paternity can be legally recognized at any time after a child’s birth.
+In Burlington, this happens by voluntary acknowledgment or by starting court proceedings if there is a disagreement.
+The timing affects arrangements like support, custody, and the child’s legal standing.

 How Does Paternity Impact Child Custody Arrangements?